The Look That Says "Of Course It Didn't Work"

 I need to be there.

-And I’m also being intentional about finding a longer-term project role while I develop my own idea.
+And I’m also being intentional about finding a longer-term contract role while I develop my own idea.
 I don’t feel pressure to rush my vision into funding or external validation.
 I want it to take shape carefully, from the inside out.

-That requires patience.
-I’m still learning how to hold.
+That requires patience I’m still learning how to hold.
 The willingness to let it develop without forcing it into a timeline that feels more comfortable.

 Staying whole in motion